MadhurAggarwal/Backporting-LLM/README.md

 <br>This manual work is what we try to reduce.
 <br>This LLM Framework has been designed for Backporting - taking Patches written for latest versions, view the context of an older version and update the Patch to apply cleanly to the older package version.

+## Existing Approaches & Our Goals
+Patch Backporting is not new, existing LLM models when prompted directly for simple backports, do attempt to backport patches.
+But most of their results have some common issues (line number, tab characters etc) due to which patches generated never cleanly apply to the repository.
+<br>Also, there have been attempts to fix complex backports using the [SWE-Agent](https://github.com/SWE-agent/SWE-agent) ([AllSpark](https://dev.azure.com/mariner-org/mariner/_git/AllSpark?path=/Patch-Backporter/Backporter-Single-Agent-Local-Repo)) and even Github-Copilot that work by searching in files based on the given patch and try to map older version files/functions to the ones in the given Patch.
+<br>However, the models used for these purposes do not have enough context about the repository itself, requiring them Large Token Counts to Find & Map simple changes, and failing entirely for some tricky changes.
+<br>We attempt to improve quality of base LLM outputs for both these approaches, first via `Chain-of-Prompts` and second using `LLM Finetuning`

 ## Simple Backports
 <img width="1328" height="759" alt="image" src="https://github.com/user-attachments/assets/433190fb-7311-4da1-a908-28d3d6b05a87" />